xtreme-sameer-vohra/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 ### Kubernetes Public IP Address

 Each kubeconfig requires a Kubernetes API Server to connect to.
-To support high availability the IP address assigned to the load balancer will be used.
-In our case it is `192.168.56.30`
+To support high availability the IP address assigned to the load balancer will be used, so let's first get the address of the loadbalancer into a shell variable such that we can use it in the kubeconfigs for services that run on worker nodes.
+The controller manager and scheduler need to talk to the local API server, hence they use the localhost address.

 ```bash
 LOADBALANCER=$(dig +short loadbalancer)